What is Coffee Badging & How is it Affecting the Workplace?

 - Frequency: How often does a space get occupied?

-- Dwell time: How long do people stay in a space?
+- Dwell Time: How long do people stay in a space?

 InnerSpace Wi-Fi based technology offers industry-leading accuracy